wsxjs/wsxjs/README.md

 ## Installation

-To use WSX Framework in your project:
+To use WSXJS in your project:

 ```bash
 # Install core framework